 - Strengthening partnerships between communities most affected by HIV, researchers, public health practitioners, and service providers.

 National CFAR Network

-The Third Coast CFAR is one of a national network of Centers for AIDS Research, the purpose of which is to synergistically enhance and coordinate high quality AIDS research projects.
+The Third Coast CFAR is one of a national network of Centers for AIDS Research, the purpose of which is to synergistically enhance and coordinate high quality HIV research projects.
 The emphasis is on collaboration between basic and clinical investigators in order to enhance translational research — a type of research in which findings from the laboratory and behavioral science are brought to the clinic and vice versa.
 In doing this work, we aim to value diversity, inclusion, and community engagement.